 To share a room can make your children feel that they have no personal space; use bunk beds to give them their own little kingdoms.
 Hang curtains from the lower bunk to protect the bottom bunk and the ceiling to create a privacy screen for the top bunk.
 Set up individual lights on the wall so that every child can read or draw without disturbing others.
 Install retakes or curtains on a pole so that they can easily be pulled aside during the day.

 To add storage and make an easier way to get to the top bunk beds for girls with stairs, create a set of wide steps leading from the floor up.
 Install a box in front of each tribe to hold toys, clothes and games.
 This type of bunk bed is best for older children who are not likely to fall down the stairs.
-If a ladder is easier for your child to use, install drawers behind it, with his back to the end of the bunk bed, and a handle that can be reached between the rungs.bunk beds for girls with stairs, bunk beds with stairs for girls, girls bunk bed with stairs, girls bunk beds with stairs
+If a ladder is easier for your child to use, install drawers behind it, with his back to the end of the bunk bed, and a handle that can be reached between the rungs.More reader came from this term: girls bunk bed with stairs, girls bunk beds with stairs, bunk beds for girls with stairs, bunk beds with stairs for girls